 Psy net worth 2022:

-Psy has a net worth of $60 million in 2022.
-Psy gained nearly-instant international fame due to his catchy hit single “Gangnam Style” and subsequent YouTube fame for the music video.
+Psy net worth is around $60 million in 2022.
+Psy got instant international fame due to his catchy hit single “Gangnam Style” and later on YouTube fame for the music video.

 How much money did Psy make from Gangnam Style?

-Due to his incredible success of “Gangnam Style,” Psy made a small fortune from his song in the first year of its release.
-Psy’s 7 billion video views have earned millions worth of ad revenue sharing.
+Due to his huge success of “Gangnam Style,” Psy made a good fortune from his song in the first year of its release.
+Psy’s 7 billion video views have earned him millions worth of ad revenue sharing.

 Psy’s family has made millions as well.
 Psy and his family benefitted during the “Gangnam Style” insanity.
 The stock of his father’s publicly-traded company has skyrocketed during the same time that Psy’s single was exploding.

 Psy was born on December 31st, 1977.
-His birth name is Park Jae-Sang.
-He was born to an affluent family in the Gangnam District of Seoul, South Korea.
+Psy birth name is Park Jae-Sang.
+Jae-Sang was born to an affluent family in the Gangnam District of Seoul, South Korea.

 |Real Name :||Раrk Јае-ѕаng|